tcj1995/football_analysis/README.md

 clean up:collect and summary the information of every team in the seven years from the raw data.

 # What is the predictive task and model detail.
 Model evaluation and selection strategy.
-predictive task: the net difference; points and top three
+predictive task: points and top three

 model details:The model is founded on the number of goals scored/conceded by each team.
 Teams that have been higher scorers in the past have a greater likelihood of scoring goals in the future.
 We’ll import all match results from the recently concluded seven Premier League seasons.